 If the UK ends up leaving the EU, the move will create two parallel privacy compliance requirements.
 So, even if an organization is complying with the GDPR, they must also ensure their organization is complying with any UK requirements if any personal data belongs to UK residents.
 Although the compliance measures created for the GDPR will suffice for UK compliance, requirements (like identifying the organization’s DPO) will be necessary at the EU DPA level and to the ICO in the UK.

-Although the new extension will go for another six months, Prime Minister May does not want the Brexit discussion to go on that long.
-The European Parliament elections are coming in May, and the UK is required to participate as a member of the EU, so May wants a decision to be reached before then.
+Although the new extension will go for another six months, UK government leaders do not want the Brexit discussion to go on that long.
 In the meantime, a deal, no deal, and no Brexit are all within the realm of possibility.
 But, while the future of Brexit is still up in the air for another few months, organizations should take advantage of this extra time to prepare for an inevitable change in the data protection landscape.